mrdarylguy/trading_strategies/README.md

 # Systematic Trading Strategies

-This repo contains code that develops trading signals and backtests against them historical data for any ticker symbol of the user's choice.
+This repo contains code that:

+* Develops trading signals and backtests against them historical data for any ticker symbol of the user's choice.
+* Profit probability of European Option Spreads for a chosen date of expiry.

+  # Systematic Trading

 ![image](https://github.com/mrdarylguy/trading_strategies/assets/42925677/598671ed-ac28-43a4-a649-257c8d76e22d)